 Public Service Loan Forgiveness

 This summary provides a general overview of a comprehensive law and is not intended to provide complete information or to address all issues relating to the Act.
-There are two major provisions of the law that impact law students and graduates: Public Service Loan Forgiveness and Income-based repayment.

 Public Service Loan Forgiveness (PSLF)

 The Public Service Loan Forgiveness Program (PSLF) was created to encourage individuals to enter and continue to work full-time in a broad category of public service jobs.
 The PSLF Program forgives the remaining balance on Direct Loans after 120 qualifying monthly payments have been made under a qualifying repayment plan while working full-time for a qualifying employer.